 If you’re not comfortable dining at a table service restaurant alone, then there’s some fantastic quick service options available.
 Outside of the usual burgers and fries, Walt Disney World offers some really great quick service meals.

-Some of our favorites include Satu’li Canteen in Pandora at Animal Kingdom, Be Our Guest at Magic Kingdom, Woody’s Lunchbox in Toy Story Land at Hollywood Studios, and pretty much anywhere around the World Showcase in Epcot!
+Some of our favorites include Satu’li Canteen in Pandora at Animal Kingdom, Woody’s Lunchbox in Toy Story Land at Hollywood Studios, and pretty much anywhere around the World Showcase in Epcot!

 What to do on a solo trip to Disney